 K–12 districts are data-rich, but often have limited capacity to turn it into actionable information.
 A continuous improvement mindset and data literacy tools help educators make decisions that improve outcomes.

 In K–12 schools and districts, data can be found everywhere: in student records, test scores, learning management systems, budget spreadsheets, survey results, and teachers’ gradebooks.
 It’s a critical component of evaluating programs, establishing goals, monitoring changes over time, communicating with stakeholders, determining appropriate funding, and informing instructional decisions.

-Yet despite a wealth of accessible data, K–12 districts don’t always have resources to interpret and act on that data in an ongoing, systematic way.
+Yet despite a wealth of accessible data, K–12 districts don’t always have enough resources to interpret and act on that data in an ongoing, systematic way.

 Educator and author Peter Drucker once said, “You can’t improve what you don’t measure.”
 To make lasting improvements in classrooms, schools, and districts, it’s essential to use data to guide that work.
 Ultimately, using data should be a part of everyone’s regular practice, not just a handful of employees behind closed doors in a central district office.